ShreeSarkar22/Ecommerce-Project/README.md

 A Web Developement Project

 This is a web developement project based on Python (Django), HTML, CSS, and Javascript.
-The aim is to make a ecommerce website.
+The aim is to make an ecommerce website.

 As of now, there is the home page of the store with selected items, a page for the cart, a page for checkout and an admin page.
 For adding items to cart, one has to login via the admin page.